2023 Most Popular Design & Applied Arts Master's Degree Schools in the New England Region

 Of the 10 students majoring in design at Suffolk, 30% are male and 70% are female.

-Harvard University ranked #6 on this year’s Most Popular Design & Applied Arts Master’s Degree Schools in the New England Region list.
-Located in the midsize city of Cambridge, Harvard is a private not-for-profit college with a very large student population.
+Harvard University came in at #6 in this year’s edition of the Most Popular Design & Applied Arts Master’s Degree Schools in the New England Region ranking.
+Located in the midsize city of Cambridge, Harvard is a private not-for-profit school with a very large student population.

 About 50% of the students majoring in design at the school are women while 50% are male.